You Make Me Sick

-"You Make Me Sick" is a song by American singer Pink for her debut studio album Can't Take Me Home (2000).
+"You Make Me Sick" is a song by American singer Pink from her debut studio album, Can't Take Me Home (2000).
 It was written by Brainz Dimilo, Anthony President, and Mark Tabb, while production was helmed by Dimilo, President and Babyface.
 It was released as the third and final single from Can't Take Me Home on December 5, 2000, by LaFace Records and Arista Records.

 A moderate chart success, it peaked at number 33 on the US Billboard Hot 100 and number nine on the UK Singles Chart.
 The accompanying music video for "You Make Me Sick" was filmed in late 2000 and was directed by Dave Meyers, whom Pink collaborated with previously on the first two music videos from Can't Take Me Home.

 Critical reception

-Allmusic highlighted the song.
+AllMusic highlighted the song.
 Q magazine did the same.

 Chart performance

 The song was a top-10 success in the United Kingdom, reaching number nine, and in New Zealand, reaching number 10.
 The song peaked at number 25 in Australia, where it sold over 35,000 copies and was accredited gold.